 This Kalapuya Land

-This exhibit celebrates the cultural history of Native Americans in this region from the Atfalati band of the Kalapuya Indians through today’s amalgamation of 130 tribes as the Confederated Tribes of the Grand Ronde.
+This Kalapuya Land exhibit celebrates the cultural history of Native Americans in this region from the Atfalati band of the Kalapuya Indians through today’s amalgamation of 130 tribes as the Confederated Tribes of the Grand Ronde.
 Many school age children who experience Oregon Native American history in person for the first time do so through Mobile Museum lessons our educators deliver to students in schools across Washington County.
 This exhibit expands on that history through words, pictures and artifacts from our collection.
 The Museum has also researched where to find the camas plant in Washington County and has created a local seasonal round map available for purchase through our Museum Store.